Deadpool (TV series): Announcement

-After the success of Marvel Television and FX Networks' partnership to create the series Legion for FX, its sister channel FXX gave a 10-episode series order in May 2017 to an untitled adult animated comedy series based on the popular Marvel Comics character Deadpool.
-Marvel Television executives were fans of FXX's animated series Archer, and had approached FX about the idea a year after its president John Landgraf had detailed plans to have FXX "aggressively" make more adult animated series.
+After the success of Marvel Television and FX Networks' partnership to create the X-Men series Legion for FX, its sister channel FXX gave a 10-episode series order in May 2017 to an untitled adult animated comedy series based on the popular Marvel Comics character Deadpool.
+Marvel Television executives were fans of FXX's animated series Archer and had approached FX about the idea a year after its president John Landgraf had detailed plans to have FXX "aggressively" make more adult animated series.

-FX approached Donald Glover, "a significant talent with increasing geek cred", and his brother Stephen to write, executive produce, and showrun the series.
-Donald Glover had an overall deal with FX Productions, a pre-established relationship with Marvel after starring in Spider-Man: Homecoming, and the brothers created the "breakout hit" Atlanta for FX.
+FX approached Donald Glover, "a significant talent with increasing geek cred", and his brother Stephen to serve as writers, executive producers and showrunners of the series.
+Donald Glover had an overall deal with FX Productions, a pre-established relationship with Marvel after starring in the Marvel Cinematic Universe (MCU) film Spider-Man: Homecoming (2017), and the brothers created the "breakout hit" Atlanta for FX.
 After "complex" negotiations, the series was announced as being produced by Marvel Television, FX Productions, and ABC Signature Studios, with Marvel's Jeph Loeb and Jim Chory also serving as executive producers.
 The series was to be titled Deadpool: The Animated Series.